echo-1234/DS-complete-coursera-Machine-Learning/Machine Learning - Coursera.md

 Should have K<m, pick K training examples and set them as the initial centroids

-To avoid sticking in local minima, try multiple random initialization is a possible approach -> pick clustering that gave the lowest cost.
+To avoid sticking in local minima, try multiple random initialization is a possible approach -> pick clustering that gave the lowest cost function (distortion).

 ### C. Choosing the number of clusters